 Translated by permission from his article posted April 17, 2009, on his blog Curiosidades de la Microbiología.

-A shot from the 1951 movie The Thing from Another World.
+Shot from the '51 movie The Thing from Another World.
 Source

 There is an old science fiction story called Who Goes There that was twice made into a movie.
 It dealt with a scientific expedition to the North Pole which, under the ice, found an extraterrestrial spaceship carrying alien forms of life.
 Well, now a real scientific expedition to the Antarctic found a complete ecosystem that was trapped under ice some 1.5 million years ago.
 The organisms of this ecosystem are of earthly origin, but they may open up the possibility that life exists on other planets.